arqamrp/markoff/README.md

 A R package (markoffchains) and accompanying web app for computing properties of discrete time space Markov Chains

 The RShiny app is available at [https://arqam.shinyapps.io/markoff](https://arqam.shinyapps.io/markoff).
-The markoffchains folder contains the package files.
+The markoffchains folder contains the package files and the `markoffchains_0.0.0.9000.pdf` contains brief descriptions of the package functions.